Copper Criteria

 Automatic Sit

-Dog walks backwards for at least 5 steps.
+Dog walks backwards for at least 2 body lengths.
 A pathway can be made so the dog has two items to walk between.

 Dog balances item on their nose or head for 5 seconds, then waits for handler to remove the item.
 No physical intervention allowed (such as holding their nose still).